NirajThagunna/data-structures/README.md

 - Queue

 	- Implementation of the Queue using an Array
+	- Implementation of the Queue using the Linked List

 ## Contributing
 Keep contributing your idea or programs to this project.